cjmlgrto/spanner-app.com/content/support.md

 ## How do I use Spanner?

 Drag and drop a Hugo site.
 Then, you can start/stop a local Hugo server, or even build and export your site.
-If you never used Hugo before, you can download a sample project to use with Spanner.
+If you never used Hugo before, you can [download this website](https://github.com/cjmlgrto/spanner-app.com/archive/main.zip) as a sample project to use with Spanner.

 ## Do I need to install Hugo to use Spanner?